yangfan-hu/Fast-SNN/README.md

 We use [yolov2-yolov3_PyTorch](https://github.com/yjh0410/yolov2-yolov3_PyTorch) as the framework for object detection.

 ### Preparation
-About required packages and datasets, please refer to [README](https://github.com/yjh0410/yolov2-yolov3_PyTorch/blob/master/README.md) in yolov2-yolov3_PyTorch.
+About required packages and datasets, please refer to [README](https://github.com/yjh0410/yolov2-yolov3_PyTorch/blob/master/README.md) in [yolov2-yolov3_PyTorch](https://github.com/yjh0410/yolov2-yolov3_PyTorch) for preparation.
 In the 'object detection' folder, we also prepare a merged README detailing everything.

 ### PASCAL VOC 2007